GuggisbergSimon/CLD-labo/Labo02/004_Create_Load_Balancer.md

 Address: 10.0.18.138
 ```

+Two adresses come out, meaning that there are two load balancers instead of the single one we could have thought.

 * From your Drupal instance, identify the ip from which requests are sent by the Load Balancer.

 Help : execute `tcpdump port 8080`